PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 Notes

-summer/vacation for Internship in addition to 6 credits from Skill Enhancement
+during summer/vacation for Internship in addition to 6 credits from Skill

-be finalized by the respective colleges and to be intimated to the University,
+finalized by the respective colleges and to be intimated to the University, in

-Students who want to undertake the 3-year UG
+Ø Students who want to undertake the 3-year UG program will

 upon securing 124 credits.

-the relevant Discipline/Subject provided they secure 160 credits.
+(Honours) in the relevant Discipline/Subject provided they secure

-· Students will be awarded UG Degree (Honours) with Research in
+Ø Students will be awarded UG Degree (Honours) with

-the relevant Discipline/Subject provided they secure 160 credits, provided
+Research in the relevant Discipline/Subject provided they secure

 CURRICULUM

-Board of Studies in each respective Subject from time to time in accordance
+the Undergraduate Board of Studies in each respective Subject from time to time

 Single Major and Single Minor course:

-A student shall have to pursue one subject as
+student shall have to pursue one subject as one Major Course.

-One Minor Course must be different from the
+Minor Course must be different from the Major Course.

 Three Discipline Specific Courses (Multidisciplinary):